 - One of only two universities in the nation leading two National Science Foundation Engineering Research Centers:

-- NC State leads three federally funded collaborative institutes tackling some of our world’s biggest challenges:
+- Leading three federally funded collaborative institutes tackling some of our world’s biggest challenges:

 - $140 million PowerAmerica initiative, developing an advanced power electronics manufacturing sector for the Department of Energy